 Utility Assistance Programs Overview

-When you’re struggling to keep up with utility bills, utility assistance programs in Utah can provide much-needed relief.
+When you’re struggling to keep up with utility bills, utility assistance programs in Utah can provide much-needed relief through a mix of direct support and modern solutions.

-The Home Energy Assistance Target (HEAT) Program helps low-income individuals by offering a one-time annual credit to ease energy costs and prevent service disconnections.
-You can reach out to HEAT at 866-205-4357 for support.
+The Home Energy Assistance Target (HEAT) Program helps low-income individuals by offering a one-time annual credit that functions as targeted cash aid to ease energy costs and prevent service disconnections.
+You can contact HEAT at 866-205-4357 for application support and eligibility guidance.

-These utility assistance programs are designed to alleviate financial burdens and help you stay connected to crucial utilities during tough times.
+Together, these utility assistance programs combine financial relief with new technologies to reduce energy insecurity and help households stay connected to essential utilities during difficult times.

 Legal Support for Tenants